 Halifax Rowing Club strives to make rowing accessible to everyone by keeping its membership fees as low as possible and providing a number of different program options.
 More information about our programs can be found on our Programs page.
-Fees for the current year's programs can be found on the registration form.
+Fees for the current year's programs can be found on the Registration Page.

 What do you get for your membership fees

-Membership fees include the use of Club equipment, coaching and RCA sport insurance.
+Membership fees include the use of Club equipment, Coaching and Rowing Canada Sport Insurance.